College and Career Center → Planning → Career: Summer Enrichment

 A high school honors program and a summer challenge program.
 The High School Honors Program offers talented rising seniors a rich environment for personal growth through academic achievement.
 The Summer Challenge Program is an opportunity to preview college life and course-work in a non-credit setting.

-Educational summer adventures for teenagers 13-18 years old.
+Educational summer adventures for ages 13-18.
 Their academic adventure division, Broadreach Study Abroad Adventure for Middle school, High school and College Students, offers college-accredited programs in marine sciences, cultural studies and language immersion in unique destinations around the world.
 Please call 888-833-1907 for more information.

 The Bronfman Youth Fellowships in Israel